reiver/the-secret-history-of-nfts/README.md

 ## The Evolution of Video Gaming

-Video games have a history going back to the 1970s.
-A history that has gone through many eras.
+Video games have a history that has gone through many eras, from the popularization of computers in the 70s to the VR headsets of today.

-Today (at the time of writing of this article) playing video games online over the Internet is popular.
+Today the video game industry is massive.

-Also, today (at the time of writing this article) _watching other people_ play videos games over the Internet is popular too.
+It has outgrown movies in popularity, and playing games online has taken them to new heights.
+This has also led to a boom of video game broadcasting, which has found an immense audience through platforms like Twitch and YouTube.

-Today millions of people watch other people play video games!

-Watching-others-play-video-games is similar to how, in the past, audiences were drawn to watch professional athletes play various (physical) sports, such as — baseball, basketball, cricket, football, ice hockey, rugby, soccer, etc.
+Today, literally millions of people watch other people play video games, similar to how audiences are drawn to watch professional athletes play various sports.

-But instead of those (physical) sports, audience members, that can number in the millions of people, watch other people play video games such as — Dota, Fortnite, Hearthstone, Quake, Street Fighter, etc.

-Popular platform to watch other people play videos games include Twitch, and YouTube.
+This industry isn’t exclusive to those larger online broadcasters.
-Less popular, but up-and-coming platforms, include a network of federated platforms that collectively get called the Fediverse.
+Less popular, but up-and-coming platforms include a network of federated platforms that collectively get called the Fediverse.

-Like with music, art, and other Pareto distributed fields — most people in the industry make little to no money — but a tiny fraction make a almost all the money.
-A tiny fraction of professional gamers make hundred-of-thousands of dollars (not per year, but) per month.
+Like with music, art, and other Pareto distributed fields, most people in the industry make little to no money, and a tiny fraction make almost all the money.
+A tiny fraction of professional gamers can make hundreds of thousands of dollars per month.

-There are two types of activities for these professional gamers —
+There are two ways that these professional gamers monetize their activities.

-1. play videos games and record it or let other watch you live, and
-2. competitively play videos games against others.

-This latter form of activity is called eSports.
+The first can be done solo, by recording themselves playing games while giving advice or trying to accomplish specific feats within the game.
+This thrives on YouTube in particular, where gamers have built up large communities.

+The second way gamers can “go pro” is known as esports.
+This is closer to traditional sports, where skilled players or teams compete against each other for prize pools.

 ## eSports